-- 8.1 None of the Draft Lyonshall Neighbourhood Plan (Autumn 2018) policies were concluded to be likely to have a significant effect on the River Wye SAC. - 8.2 Core Strategy policy SD3 and SD4 are in place to ensure that development can only occur if these criteria are met. - 8.3 The Lyonshall NDP is a criteria based plan and therefore the policies themselves would not result in development.
-In a number of cases the policies also included criteria to support the natural environment (LE1 and LE2), including biodiversity and therefore no significant effect conclusion could be reached. - 8.4 There are no allocated sites for development, just a highlighted development strategy of proportional growth.
-Due to the location of these potential sites and the scale of growth that is required by the Herefordshire Core Strategy, these would not have an appreciable effect on the River Wye SAC, i.e. that they were not likely to be significant. - 8.4 Dwr Cymru Welsh Water (DCWW) has stated for the Core Strategy that there is currently no existing capacity with regards to permitted headroom in the Sewerage Treatment works serving the Lyonshall area to continue to treat the water from the amount of housing provided for in the Core Strategy policies.
-Growth would require a new permit for DCWW to ensure that sufficient headroom can be provided through improvements and a potential feasibility study will be required to assess any further upgrade requirements.
+- 8.1 None of the final Withington Group Neighbourhood Plan (April 2018) policies were concluded to be likely to have a significant effect on the River Wye SAC. - 8.2 Core Strategy policy SD3 and SD4 to ensure that development can only occur if these criteria are met. - 8.3 The Withington Group NDP is a mainly criteria based plan and allocates 2 sites for development through Policy P1.
+Many of the policies themselves would not result in development and in a number of cases the policies also included criteria to support the natural environment.
+Any future applications relating to site allocation must support policy SD04. - 8.4 The 2 allocated sites are not directly on the river banks or adjacent to a watercourse that feeds into the River and at the scale of growth that is required by the Herefordshire Core Strategy, these would not have an appreciable effect on the River Wye SAC, i.e. that they were not likely to be significant. - 8.4 Dwr Cymru Welsh Water (DCWW) has stated for the Core Strategy that there is available headroom at present.
+Continuing work is required with DCWW to ensure that sufficient headroom can be provided through improvements and a potential feasibility study may be required to assess any further upgrade requirements.
 Policy SD4 of the Core Strategy indicate that development would not permitted if wastewater treatment and water quality cannot be assured. - 8.5 In addition, the Nutrient Management Plan for the River Wye SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC. - 8.6 No mitigation measures have been included within the screening of the policies of the NDP.
 Policies of the Core Strategy and the NDP will form part of the development plans.
 A key requirement of the Core Strategy is to meet the Water Framework Directive. - 8.6 This review and rescreening in additional to the revisions to the policies from the examination, have been found to be unlikely to result in significant effects on the River Wye SAC.
-It is therefore concluded that the Lyonshall Plan will not have a likely significant effect on the River Wye SAC.
+It is therefore concluded that the Withington Group Plan will not have a likely significant effect on the River Wye SAC.